drand/drand/docs/SECURITY.md

 creating drand beacons, while that the distributed public key doesn't change.
 For this to happen, there needs to be at least `tA` nodes from network A and `tB` nodes alive and honest during the resharing.
-At the end of the protocol, there is gonna be at least `tB` nodes that are qualified and have private shares to generate randomness.
+At the end of the protocol, there are going to be at least `tB` nodes that are qualified and have private shares to generate randomness.

 ## Attacks